Hepatitis is caused by a virus that attacks the liver and causes inflammation.

 There are various viruses that cause different types of hepatitis (Hepatitis A, B, C, D, E and G).
 The most common forms are Hepatitis A, B and C.

-Hepatitis often, but not always, leads to symptoms such as headaches and flu-like symptoms, tiredness and aching in the body.
+Hepatitis often, but not always, leads to symptoms such as headaches and flu-like symptoms, tiredness, and body aches.
 Loss of appetite and vomiting are other possible symptoms.
 The skin and eye whites become jaundiced (yellow).
-Hepatitis C, however, is an exception, see below.
-But not everyone has symptoms, which means that people can live with hepatitis without realizing it.
+Hepatitis C is an exception, see below.
+But not everyone has symptoms, which means that people can live with hepatitis without realising it.
 It is therefore a good idea to get tested regularly, particularly if you’ve exposed yourself to potential infection.
-It also shows consideration for others as you can avoid passing the virus on to someone else.

 Most forms of hepatitis clear up by themselves, but sometimes a chronic variant of the infection can develop.
-People with a chronic hepatitis infection can still live a more or less normal life.
-The risk of infection should, however be taken into account.
-Also, alcohol should be avoided since it damages the liver.
+People with a chronic hepatitis infection can still live a normal life, in the case of hepatitis B with antiviral medication.
+In the case of chronic infection, you may consider limiting your alcohol consumption, to lower the compounded strain on the liver.

-Hepatitis is classified as a danger to public health in Sweden’s Communicable Diseases Act, which means that if tests show you have hepatitis you must carry out an infection trace, also known as a partner trace.
-In order to find others who may have hepatitis, you’ll be asked who you’ve had sex with recently.
-It may feel a bit strange, but it’s a good way of showing consideration for the people you’ve had sex with.
+Hepatitis is classified as a danger to the public health in Sweden’s Communicable Diseases Act, which means that if tests show you have hepatitis, you will have to take part in a contact tracing.
+In order to find others who may have gonorrhea, you’ll be asked who you’ve had sex with recently.
+It may feel a bit strange, but it’s a way of showing consideration for the people you’ve had sex with.
 It gives them an opportunity to check that they’re healthy.
-This is what an infection trace is – sounds kinda weird, but it’s a great thing!
-Remember that you must also get tested if you think you may have contracted hepatitis.
+You can choose to notify your partners in person, but if you prefer not to, the clinic will notify them without divulging who gave their name.

 The virus causes an inflammation of the liver, which is then unable to break down certain substances.
 You may also become more sensitive to alcohol and some medications.

 Hepatitis B is spread through blood and bodily fluids.
 Blood transfusions and open wounds are possible routes of infection, along with sharing syringes and needles.
 The virus is also spread through sexual contact.
-You can stop the spread of Hepatitis B by not sharing syringes and needles with other people, and by using a condom during different kinds of sex.
+You can lower the risk for Hepatitis B transmission by not sharing syringes and needles with other people, and by using a condom during different kinds of sex.

 The virus causes an inflammation of the liver, which is then unable to break down certain substances.
 You may also become more sensitive to alcohol and some medications.
 The infection can also affect the body’s hormones and blood coagulation.

-Hepatitis B cannot be treated but it usually heals by itself.
-In exceptional cases the infection can become chronic.
+Hepatitis B usually heals by itself.
+In exceptional cases the infection can become chronic, in which case the condition is managed with antivirals.
 Once you’ve had Hepatitis B you’re usually immune against the infection for the rest of your life.
-There is an effective vaccine against Hepatitis B. If you’re a man who has sex with other men, you’re entitled to free vaccination at Venhälsan, the Gay Men’s Health Clinic in Stockholm.
-Otherwise you can go to a health center or vaccination clinic.
+There is an effective vaccine against Hepatitis B. If you’re a man who has sex with other men, you’re entitled to free vaccination in Sweden.
+In some regions, such as Stockholm, this free offer is extended to the hepatitis A vaccination as well.
+Ask the staff at your youth clinic or sexual health clinic about this vaccination.

 Since 1992 all blood aimed for transfusions in Sweden is tested for Hepatitis C. If you received a blood transfusion before then, you should get tested in case you got infected by the transfusion.